zeebe-io/zeebe-chaos/chaos-days/blog/2022-08-02-deployment-distribution/index.md

 # Chaos Day Summary

-We encountered recently a severe bug [zeebe#9877](https://github.com/camunda/zeebe/issues/9877) where I was wondering why we haven't spotted it earlier, since we have chaos experiments for it.
+We encountered recently a severe bug [zeebe#9877](https://github.com/camunda/zeebe/issues/9877) and I was wondering why we haven't spotted it earlier, since we have chaos experiments for it.
 I realized two things:

  1. The experiments only check for parts of it (BPMN resource only).
-The production code has changed, a new feature have been added (DMN) but the experiments / tests haven't been adjusted.
+The production code has changed, and a new feature has been added (DMN) but the experiments/tests haven't been adjusted.
- 2. More importantly we disabled the automated execution of the deployment distribution experiment because it was flaky due to missing standalone gateway in Camunda Cloud SaaS [zeebe-io/zeebe-chaos#61](https://github.com/zeebe-io/zeebe-chaos/issues/61).
+ 2. More importantly we disabled the automated execution of the deployment distribution experiment because it was flaky due to a missing standalone gateway in Camunda Cloud SaaS [zeebe-io/zeebe-chaos#61](https://github.com/zeebe-io/zeebe-chaos/issues/61).
 This is no longer the case, see [Standalone Gateway in CCSaaS](../2022-02-15-Standalone-Gateway-in-CCSaaS/index.md)

-In this chaos day I want to bring the automation of this chaos experiment back to live.
+On this chaos day I want to bring the automation of this chaos experiment back to life.
 If I have still time I want to enhance the experiment.

-**TL;DR;** The experiment still worked, our deployment distribution is still resilient against network partitions.
+**TL;DR;** The experiment still worked, and our deployment distribution is still resilient against network partitions.
 It also works with DMN resources.
 I can enable the experiment again, and we can close [zeebe-io/zeebe-chaos#61](https://github.com/zeebe-io/zeebe-chaos/issues/61).
 Unfortunately, we were not able to reproduce [zeebe#9877](https://github.com/camunda/zeebe/issues/9877) but we did some good preparation work for it.

 <!--truncate-->

 ## Chaos Experiment

 To recap, when a deployment is created by a client it is sent to the partition one leader.
-The partition one is in charge of distributing the deployment to the other partitions.
+Partition one is in charge of distributing the deployment to the other partitions.
 That means it will send the deployment to the other partition leaders, this is retried as long no ACK was received from the corresponding partition leader.

 ![deploymentDistribution](deploymentDistribution.png)

-We already have covered that in more details in another chaos day you can read [here](../2021-01-26-deployments/index.md).
+We already have covered that in more detail in another chaos day you can read [here](../2021-01-26-deployments/index.md).

 ### Expected

 ![](deploymentDistributionExperiment.png)

-As you can see in the image we will create an asymmetric network partition and disconnect the partition one leader from the partition three.
+As you can see in the image we will create an asymmetric network partition and disconnect the partition one leader from partition three.
 That means the sending to partition three will not be possible.
 We use here an asymmetric network partition, in order to reduce the probability to cause a leader change.
-The partition one leader is follower for partition three and will still receive heartbeats.
+The partition one leader is a follower of partition three and will still receive heartbeats.

 After disconnecting the leaders we deploy multiple process versions and after connecting the leaders again we expect that the deployments are distributed.
 It is expected that we can create instances of the last version on all partitions.